Home of English Grammar

 Wrong!

-A contrast transition is needed because the second clause presents a positive result despite unpopularity.
+The contrast transition "even so" introduces a positive result despite the policy’s unpopularity.

 Wrong!